curran/data/README.md

 data
 ====

-A collection of public data sets (just getting started, nothing here yet).
+A collection of public data sets (just getting started, not much here yet).

 The vision is that this repository can serve data files to interactive visualizations through GitHub Pages.
 The data sets are exposed as [AMD modules](http://requirejs.org/docs/whyamd.html) that contain data formatted to [D3's data conventions](https://github.com/mbostock/d3/wiki/CSV).
+AMD modules are used rather than text files so that the data sets can be loaded cross-domain (circumventing the [same origin policy](http://en.wikipedia.org/wiki/Same-origin_policy)).
+GitHub Pages was chosen as a hosting service because it seems more stable and has more longevity than a privately hosted server that I need to pay for.

-Here's some example code that loads some data from this repo using [Require.js](http://requirejs.org/):
+Here's some example code that loads a data set from this repository using [Require.js](http://requirejs.org/):

 ```javascript
 var irisURL = 'http://curran.github.io/data/iris/iris.js';